scipion-em/docs/docs/developer/creating-a-monitor.rst

 We have used the ``diskUsage()`` method to get the free space of the HD of the ``/tmp`` folder.
 We round it "down" and use that as the threshold for the SpaceMonitor.
-Afte the first step there should not be any notification.
+After the first step there should not be any notification.
 After the first assertions, we add another to check there are no notifications.
 Secondly, we increase the threshold by one and call for a second time ``step()``.
 This time, there should be a